Doctoral program in Global Health (PhD)

 The creation of the doctoral program in biomedical sciences, global health track, in late 2014 by the current director of the Institute of Global Health, responds to the needs of training in the methodology of interdisciplinary research in global health and the career development needs of its target audience.
 The objectives of the program are to develop the scientific skills of doctoral students, particularly in implementation science in the field of global health covering three dimensions: Health leadership, Global health and Research methodology.

-Seven cohorts of students have been enrolled in the program since the program officially started in the Spring Semester of 2015, and 15 students have defended their theses on topics spanning across mental health, digital health, medical humanitarian action, international health regulation or healthcare associated infections.
+Nine cohorts of students have been enrolled in the program since the program officially started in the Spring Semester of 2015, and close to 30 students have defended their theses on topics spanning across mental health, digital health, medical humanitarian action, international health regulation or healthcare associated infections.
 The 71 students currently undergoing their PhD training are mostly professionals working in international Health organizations and non-governmental organizations (WHO, UNAIDS, USAIDS, UNOPS, global fund, GAVI, ICRC, UNICEF, MSF), and are based in Switzerland or - for half of them - out- side Europe.
 Indeed, the program is adapted to the needs of future researchers or lecturers as well as to the needs of mid-career professionals who are active in the field and wish to train in research while continuing to work.

 Structure of the program

 The structure of the program is original in that it provides for 1) an onsite training component, in the form of presential weeks in Switzerland (14 ECTS), and 2) a distance learning component (4 ECTS).
 The two components, totaling 18 ECTS, are completed during the first two years of the student's curriculum.